Anti-vaccinators are not a homogeneous group

 However, there is a group on the left that also seems allergic to vaccination: so-called “crunchy moms.”
 A report on this morning’s Morning Edition on NPR told the story of one such mother.
 She said she felt that vaccinating her daughter, yielding to her pediatrician, would mean “losing part of who I was.”

-Since then, Juniper Russo, the mother, has come around to believing in the importance of vaccination.
+Since then, Juniper Russo, the mother, has left the anti-vaccinators and come around to believing in the importance of vaccination.
 But it appears that resistance to vaccination across the United States has been growing for some time.
-Whether the current measles outbreak marks a high point for the “anti-vaxxers,” or merely the first resistance to a movement that may grow much larger, remains to be seen.
+Whether the current measles outbreak marks a high point for the anti-vaccinators (“anti-vaxxers” as they are known), or merely the first resistance to a movement that may grow much larger, remains to be seen.

-At any rate, what we may be seeing is not a left-right disagreement, but rather a more broad-based rejection of authority in this country.
+At any rate, what we may be seeing with anti-vaccinators is not a left-right disagreement, but rather a more broad-based rejection of authority in this country.

 At some level, we are all laypeople.
 We may be experts in our particular fields, but on almost every other subject, we are rank amateurs.
 As knowledge continues to accumulate at an accelerating rate, the possibility that any one person could retain the mental wherewithal necessary to make informed decisions about every important topic he or she faces asymptotically approaches zero.